Home » Teach » Lesson Plans » Imaginary Playground Paper Sculpture

 Overview

-In this activity, you will explore different ways to change paper to make a sculpture.
+In this activity, children will explore different ways to change paper to make an imaginary playground sculpture.

 Grade Level